 The whole deal process runs smoothly for both the investor and the founders on Capbase - our products deals with the signature blocks, signing contracts and processes the wire transfers.
 When you’re done, your cap table and doc room are up to date, in real-time.

-Yes, you can generate the necessary legal contracts to hire employees and contractors as well as issue restricted shares and stock options as equity compensation.
-Additionally, thanks to our integration with Gusto and Deel partnership, you can also onboard your employees easily and handle the payroll processing.
+Yes, Capbase enables you to generate the necessary legal contracts to hire employees and contractors as well as issue restricted shares and stock options as equity compensation.
+Additionally, thanks to our integration with Gusto and Deel partnership, you can also onboard your employees easily and set up payroll to pay your employees.

 Yes, you can set up separate vesting schedules for each founder.
-Specifically, you can set a different cliff and total vesting time, and add a double trigger acceleration for each founder’s equity grant.
-You can also choose to award a percentage of the founder equity up front, where these shares will not be subject to vesting.
+Specifically, you can set a different cliff, a total vesting time, and add a double trigger acceleration for each founder’s equity grant.
+You can also choose to award a percentage of the founder equity up front, in which case these shares will not be subject to vesting.
 This is often done to reward founders who have put work into the company prior to the incorporation date.

 Currently, Capbase offers following integrations:

-- Mercury - our integration with Mercury allows founders to sign up for a new company bank account in only a few minutes.
+Mercury and Brex - our integration with Mercury and Brex allows founders to sign up for a new company bank account in only a few minutes.
 You can connect your bank account to Capbase to accept payments for equity and investments.
 This integration is powered through the Plaid SDK, to securely route payments into your corporate bank account.

 Every user subscribed to Capbase is eligible for a series of perks that are designed to help you get your startup off the ground quickly and save founders’ time and money.

 At this moment, the full list of Capbase perks include: